heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 ```

 The `FROM` instruction is used to specify the base image.
 It is the first
 instruction of the Dockerfile.
 It is required.
+It is good practice to specify
+the version of the image instead of `latest`.
+It will ensure that the image will
+not change unexpectedly.

 The `ENV` instruction is used to specify an environment variable.
 It is used to
 specify the value of the `GREETINGS` environment variable.
 An environment